 - So does interpreting the election hacks as an act of aggression depend solely on our perceptions of the gravity, or also the Russian perception of the same?
-Does it matter that the tools of espionage, under the direction of Russia, were used to enhance the operation?
+Does it matter that espionage, under the aegis of the Russian state, was used to enhance the operation?

 The “sonic attacks” have yet to be factored into American anger with Russia.
 But our answers to the above questions could be influenced what psychology calls “floating anger”, an emotion searching for attachment to a cause.
 It could be that we are angry about our new vulnerability.
 Simply put, before social media came about, the influence of the election hacks could not have been accomplished.
 Even at the height of communist infiltration, in the years preceding and following World War II, the Russians lacked the capacity for influence of this magnitude.
 Now they have it with the press of “Enter.”